Mariana Mazzucato is the 2019 Winner.

 We urgently need to reroute society away from this catastrophic path.
 That starts with fresh economic thinking.

 Who are the thinkers and doers finding the economic solutions we need to meet the challenges of the 21st century?
-Help us find them and celebrate them.
+Find out about our finalists here and more about our winner, Mariana Mazzucato here.

 And join the discussion about whether economics, as it stands today, is worthy of a Nobel Prize.